TobiasPSP/doneland_sources/Tools/Software/EspHome/README.md

 #### Entities = Device Capabilities

+To get a better feeling just how your *ESPHome microcontroller project* can interact with other devices in *Home Assistant*, it's useful to know how *Home Assistant* deals with the huge variety of *wireless devices* from *many different vendors* in a uniform way.

 Whatever the capabilities of your *ESPHome device* may be (sensors, switches, lights, etc.), they all surface as *entities* in *Home Assistant*.
+This is true for *any* device discovered by *Home Assistant*: *Entities* (and their unique *Ids*) are used to address specific features of *any* device.

-These entities can then be accessed *manually* as well as *automatically*:
+These entities can then be accessed *manually* or *automatically*:

-* **Manually: Dashboards:** You can easily add as many *Dashboards* to *Home Assistant* as you may need. *Dashboards* enable you to *manually* interact with devices.
+* **Manually:** You can easily add as many *Dashboards* to *Home Assistant* as you may need. *Dashboards* enable you to *manually* interact with devices.
 Each *dashboard* is composed of graphical *user controls* that are tied to one or more *entities*.
 For example, the entity representing a *temperature sensor* can be tied to a *gauge* or a *graph*.
 Likewise, an entity representing a *button* or *switch* can be tied to a *GPIO* that may control a relais.
-* **Automatically: Automation Scripts:** Entities can as well be accessed from within *automation scripts*. *Home Assistant* automatically runs these scripts when the defined *conditions* are met.
-For example, when you tie the entity representing a *temperature sensor* to an automation script, you could define a condition to be a "temperature reading greater than 25 degree celsius", and when the condition is met, *automatically* access the entity representing an *electric plug* to turn on the *air conditioning*.
+* **Automatically:** Entities can also be accessed from within *automation scripts*. *Home Assistant* runs these scripts when the defined *conditions* are met.
+For example, when you tie the entity representing a *temperature sensor* to an automation script, you could define a condition to be a "temperature reading greater than 25 degree celsius", and when the condition is met, the script automatically targets another entity representing an *electric plug* that turns on the *air conditioning*.